petroemil/Rx.Book/Draft.md

 #### TaskPoolScheduler and NewThreadScheduler

-If you want to make sure the execution will happen on a background thread, you can use the `TaskPoolScheduler` (`TaskPoolScheduler.Default`) which uses the TPL `TaskFactory` to schedule operations on the thread pool (very important that this is going to use a thread **pool** behind the scenes), or the `NewThreadScheduler` (`NewThreadScheduler.Default`) which will forcibly start a new thread for execution (which is not adviced to use because creating threads is expensive and creating too much will actually have a negative effect on the performance).
+If you want to make sure the execution will happen on a background thread, you can use the `TaskPoolScheduler` (`TaskPoolScheduler.Default`) which uses the TPL `TaskFactory` to schedule operations on the thread pool (very important that this is going to use a thread **pool** behind the scenes), or the `NewThreadScheduler` (`NewThreadScheduler.Default`) which will forcibly start a new thread for execution (which is not advised to use because creating threads is expensive and creating too much will actually have a negative effect on the performance).

 #### ThreadPoolScheduler and CoreDispatcherScheduler (UWP)

-If you are building an UWP application, you can also use the WinRT `ThreadPool` with `ThreadPoolScheduler.Default`, and you will also have a special scheduler to marshall work to the UI thread, the `CoreDispatcherScheduler` (`CoreDispatcherScheduler.Current`), which is used so commonly that it even has it's own extensionmethod: `ObserveOnDispatcher()`.
+If you are building an UWP application, you can also use the WinRT `ThreadPool` with `ThreadPoolScheduler.Default`, and you will also have a special scheduler to marshall work to the UI thread, the `CoreDispatcherScheduler` (`CoreDispatcherScheduler.Current`), which is used so commonly that it even has its own extension method: `ObserveOnDispatcher()`.

 #### DefaultScheduler (will use the default thread pool for the platform)